react-cosmos/react-cosmos/docs/plugins/ui-plugins.md

 ## TypeScript

 Like everything else in Cosmos, the UI plugin system is built with TypeScript.
-All the plugin APIs are type-safe and use generic types where needed.
+All plugin APIs are type-safe and use generics where needed.

-Moreover, the plugin system is built around something called a "spec"—a plugin interface.
-The spec allows plugins to interact with each other safely without having to be part of the same codebase.
+The plugin system is built around something called a "spec".
+The spec is a static interface that allows plugins to interact with each other safely without having to be part of the same codebase.

-If you browse the [built-in plugins](../../packages/react-cosmos-ui/src/plugins) you'll find a `spec.ts` file inside each UI plugin.
+If you browse the [built-in plugins](../../packages/react-cosmos-ui/src/plugins) you'll find a `spec.ts` file inside each plugin.
 This is an example:

 ```ts
 export type RouterSpec = {